prikhi/sleepanarchy/README.md

 * General
     * Haskell `manage.hs` script for running server & client watchers in one terminal(see SESE website repo).
+    * Migration script from old django DB to new DB
 * Blog Posts
     * Paginated list route?
     * Cache sidebar data - bust/regen on post create/edit